William9923/irg/README.md

 ```
 Pattern: error                Path: [src/______]
 ```
 Only searches within the `src/` directory.
+You can use the **path dropdown** to quickly find directories or files:
+- Type a few characters to see matching paths
+- Use `Up`/`Down` to navigate suggestions
+- Press `Enter` to select a path and trigger search
+- Icons help distinguish between 📁 directories and 📄 files

 **5. Open files in your editor:**
 Press `Enter` on any result to open the file at that line in your default editor.